swethabeenidi/twin-harbour-qa-test/part1-friendlist-tests/tests/manual/friendlist_manual_tests.md

 **Expected Result:**
 - Relation changes to **BLOCKED.**
-- Bob cannot send new invites or messages and shows error message eg:“You cannot add this player.”
+- both cannot send new invites or messages and shows error message eg:“You cannot add this player.”

 ---

-### Test Case 6 – Send Invite When Blocked
+### Test Case 7 – Block (Not a Friend)
-**Precondition:** Bob has BLOCKED Alice.
+**Precondition:** Alice and Bob have no relation.
 **Steps:**
-1. Alice goes to Bob’s profile -> Clicks **“Send Friend Invite.”**
+1. Alice goes to Bob’s profile -> Clicks **“Block User.”**

 **Expected Result:**
-- Action Should not possible and System should show error message eg: “You cannot add this player.”
+- Relation changes to **BLOCKED.**
-- No invite created and Relation remains **BLOCKED.**
+- Both cannot send new invites or messages and shows error message eg: “You cannot add this player.”

 ---

-### Test Case 7 – Block User After Sending Invite
+### Test Case 8 – Block User After Sending Invite
 **Precondition:** Alice sent a friend invite to Bob (pending).
 **Steps:**
 1. Bob opens **Pending Invites** -> Clicks **“Block User.”**